Collective intelligence: Controversies and Counter-Evidence for Collective Intelligence

-Some scholars have noted that the evidence for collective intelligence in the body of work by Wolley et al. is weak and may contain errors or misunderstandings of the data.
+Credé and Howardson (2017) claimed that the evidence for collective intelligence in the body of work by Woolley et al. was weak and may contain errors or misunderstandings of the data.
 For example, Woolley et al. stated in their findings that the maximum individual score on the Wonderlic Personnel Test (WPT; an individual intelligence test used in their research) was 39, but also that the maximum averaged team score on the same test was also a 39.
-This indicates that their sample seemingly had a team composed entirely of people who, individually, got exactly the same score on the WPT, and also all happened to all have achieved the highest scores on the WPT found in Woolley et al. This was noted by scholars as particularly unlikely to occur.
+This indicates that their sample seemingly had a team composed entirely of people who, individually, got exactly the same score on the WPT, and also all happened to all have achieved the highest scores on the WPT found in Woolley et al. Credé and Howardson claimed this was unlikely to occur.
 Other anomalies found in the data indicate that results may be driven in part by low-effort responding.
 For instance, Woolley et al.'s data indicates that at least one team scored a 0 on a task in which they were given 10 minutes to come up with as many uses for a brick as possible.
 Similarly, Woolley et al.'s data show that at least one team had an average score of 8 out of 50 on the WPT.
-Scholars have noted that the probability of this occurring with study participants who are putting forth effort is nearly zero.
+Credé and Howardson claimed that the probability of this occurring with study participants who are putting forth effort is nearly zero.
 This may explain why Woolley et al. found that the group's individual intelligence scores were not predictive of performance.
 In addition, low effort on tasks in human subjects research may inflate evidence for a supposed collective intelligence factor based on similarity of performance across tasks, because a team's low effort on one research task may generalize to low effort across many tasks.
 It is notable that such a phenomenon is present merely because of the low stakes setting of laboratory research for research participants and not because it reflects how teams operate in organizations.

-Noteworthy is also that the involved researchers among the confirming findings widely overlap with each other and with the authors participating in the original first study around Anita Woolley.